List of characters in the Breaking Bad franchise: Ximenez Lecerda

 Ximenez Lecerda (played by Manuel Uriza) drives a truck that delivers supplies for Hector Salamanca's ice cream store, in which he smuggles cocaine from Mexico and carries cash back to the cartel.
 When Mike decides to disrupt Hector's drug business, he surveils the ice cream shop and a mechanic's garage.
 The sound of the truck's tires being cut at the garage provides Mike with an understanding of how the smuggling routine works.
 On Ximenez's next trip to Mexico, Mike uses a homemade spike strip to flatten the truck's tires, then ties up and blindfolds Ximenez.
 Mike then cuts open a tire and steals the $250,000 hidden inside.
-Mike intended for a Good Samaritan to free Xinemez, but when a passerby stopped to help, Ximenez called Hector.
+Mike intended for a Good Samaritan to free Ximenez, but when a passerby stopped to help, Ximenez called Hector.
 Hector then dispatched a crew to the location to kill the Good Samaritan and clean up the scene.
 Nacho informs Mike that he has orders to bring Ximenez to Hector for interrogation about whether he participated in the robbery.
 Mike intends to kill Hector and procures a black market sniper rifle.
 Through the scope, Mike sees Leonel and Marco kill Ximenez.
 Shortly afterwards, Mike is dissuaded from firing at Hector.

 Independent drug traders

 Declan

 Declan (played by Louis Ferreira) is a meth dealer who operates in Phoenix, Arizona.
 Mike Ehrmantraut attempts to sell Declan the methylamine stolen in the train robbery, but Walter White suggests that Declan buy out Mike Ehrmantraut and Jesse Pinkman, then take over distribution of Walter White's methamphetamine in return for 35% of revenue, revealing that he is Heisenberg, the mysterious meth cooker whose product is renowned for its exceptional purity.
-After Walter White stops producing methamphetamine, Lydia Rodarte-Quayle's customers express dissatisfaction with the product, so Lydia Rodarte-Quayle tries to convince Declan to replace his meth cook with Todd Alquist.
-Declan refuses, so Lydia Rodarte-Quayle arranges for Jack Welker's gang to kill Declan's whole crew, take the remaining methylamine, and continue production with Todd Alquist as the cook.
+After Walter White stops producing methamphetamine, Lydia Rodarte-Quayle's customers express dissatisfaction with the product, so Rodarte-Quayle tries to convince Declan to replace his meth cook with Todd Alquist.
+Declan refuses, so Rodarte-Quayle arranges for Jack Welker's gang to kill Declan's whole crew, take the remaining methylamine, and continue production with Todd Alquist as the cook.